 Another thing you learn very quickly as a Mom is that motherhood is one very long guilt trip.
 You will eventually feel guilty about pretty much everything.
 And that includes food and whether you are feeding your kids healthy enough.
 But one food you don't have to feel guilty about is these ww popsicles.
 Your typical popsicle is full of sugar, as are popsicles made with juice.
 So, I've made these zero food waste, pure fruit popsicles with my spoiling and/or leftover fruit.
 Sugar-free + zero food waste + zero weight watchers points = guilt-free!
 And that is one good feeling!
 Because there's very little guilt-free in motherhood.

 I had only given birth less than 48 hours before and yet, here I was, at the park with my toddler son and husband.
 And as my 22 month old came careening over the side of the slide, little did I know, I was about to embark on one of the biggest trips of my life - the guilt trip.

 I hate food waste and I feel like I deal with too much of it.
-So, if you’ve ever wondered what to do with fruit that’s on the verge of spoiling or overripe, make these homemade pure fruit popsicles or fruit ice pops.
+So, if you've ever wondered what to do with overripe fruit, make these homemade pure fruit popsicles or fruit ice pops.
 Not only do they save on waste, they are better for you!
 And if you have a lot of apples to use up, be sure to check out my WW Friendly Apple Cinnamon Topping!
 It's great on everything from pancakes to yogurt!